 No one ever gets married with the expectation that they will one day divorce, but it is a reality for many.
 If you can no longer make your marriage work or your spouse already filed a petition for a divorce, you should hire an experienced family law firm to represent you throughout this process and help you protect your rights and interests.
-At The Pollard Firm, PLLC in Houston, our knowledgeable attorney can provide the assistance you need to help you effectively navigate your way through every step of your divorce, so you can begin the next chapter in your life.
+At The Pollard Firm, PLLC our knowledgeable divorce attorney in Houston can provide the assistance you need to help you effectively navigate your way through every step of your divorce, so you can begin the next chapter in your life.

 Understanding the Key Issues in a Divorce

 When going through the process of unlinking your life from your spouse, you will both have to resolve several key issues.
 If you can agree on each of them, you will have an uncontested divorce, which generally takes less time and incurs fewer legal fees.
 If you cannot agree on every key issue, however, you will have a contested divorce.

 Here are a few of the key issues involved in a divorce:

 If you and your spouse have a marital agreement, outlining how marital assets and debt must be divided, it will save you some time and a lot of unnecessary stress.
 Texas is a community property state, which means all marital assets are divided equally.
 Our experienced Houston divorce lawyer can help protect your separate property, preventing them from landing on the chopping block.

 When it comes to issues pertaining to your children, a judge will always seek to do what is in their best interests, which requires an examination of several factors, including how supportive you and your spouse are of one another’s bond with the children and if you can provide a stable and loving environment for them.